The MGA With An Attitude

 The picture above (compliments of Walter Tange) shows an aftermarket extra long tonneau cover for an early production 1500 with the LTD studs on the doors.
 It also has the early style sewn in raised pocket for the steering wheel.

 Early MGA, through late 1958, had four LTD studs on top of each door, the front one being at the very front corner of the door, and the others being on the aluminum door skin just outboard of the trim rail (see second photo above).
 This cover is wider than the others in order to reach these outboard studs on the doors.
-In late 1958 or early 1959 the door mounted studs were deleted, and one stud was added to the scuttle on each side outboard from the grab handle (see top photo).
+In December 1958 the door mounted studs were deleted, and one stud was added to the scuttle on each side outboard from the grab handle (see top photo).
 The shape of the cover was altered accordingly to reach this new stud, as well as being narrower.
 Restored cars may or may not have this outboard stud.
 Many restored early 1500 cars may have the door studs deleted.

 Good luck selling your tonneau cover on eBay.
 Don't make any claim about it actually fitting the buyer's car.
 Also be aware of the possible confusion between the traditional "long tonneau cover" and the MUCH longer one which attaches to the rag top hooks.